- Message from the Director

 Students assigned this sanction will be required to pay $85.00 for educational materials provided in this nationally recognized and certified program.
 Successful completion of the program will provide students with useful information encouraging responsible and appropriate behavior when considering using alcohol or drugs.
 University policies regarding drug and alcohol use will also be addressed within the program.

-Appropriate referrals include students found responsible of being drunk in the residence halls, a major violation of the alcohol policy, an alcohol-related offense who have a previous judicial record for an alcohol violation, regardless of when that violation occurred, another violation of WKU code of student conduct for the same incident (i.e., noise violation, fighting, vandalism), providing alcohol to a minor and/or selling alcohol illegally.
+Appropriate referrals are all first offense drug violations and second offense alcohol.
+All other alcohol first time violations may include students found responsible of being drunk in the residence halls, a "major" violation of the alcohol policy, an alcohol-related offense who have a previous judicial record for an alcohol violation, regardless of when that violation occurred, another violation of WKU code of student conduct involving alcohol for the same incident (i.e., noise violation, fighting, vandalism), or providing alcohol to a minor and/or selling alcohol illegally.

-All classes will be held in Cravens Library Room 111.
-Send all student referral questions and information to Jayne Zandstra via email at email@example.com.
+All classes will be held in Potter Hall 4th Floor Large Conference Room. (please use 2nd floor entrance) Send all student referral questions and information to Jayne Zandstra via email at email@example.com.